-For added security, it is recommended that the sigsci-agent container be executed with the root filesystem mounted read only.
-The agent, however, still needs to write some temporary files such as the socket file for RPC communication and some periodically updated files such as GeoIP data.
+For added security, we recommended the sigsci-agent container be executed with the root filesystem mounted as read only.
+However, the agent still needs to write some temporary files such as the socket file for RPC communication and some periodically updated files such as GeoIP data.

 To accomplish this with a read only root filesystem, there needs to be a writeable volume mounted.
 This writeable volume can also be shared to expose the RPC socket file to other containers in the same pod.

 The recommended way of creating a writeable volume is to use the builtin emptyDir volume type.
-Typically this is just configured in the volumes section of a deployment.
+This is typically configured in the volumes section of a deployment, as shown in the following example: